DARPA OVERSIGHT (with BAE Systems and OmniTeq)

 Koopman Operator-Based Forecasting for Nonstationary Processes from Near-Term, Limited Observational Data

-We develop a forecasting methodology that can be used with small amounts of data from possibly non-stationary sources, as opposed to traditional methodologies that require large data sets from stationary processes.
+We are developing a forecasting methodology that can be used with small amounts of data from possibly non-stationary sources, as opposed to traditional methodologies that require large data sets from stationary processes.
 The developed method can adapt to changes in the underlying process that generates the data.
 COVID-19 data is used as a test case for the methodology.
 We combine this forecasting technique with a control framework that makes recommendations on resource and patient distribution.

 Koopman Mode Analysis of Spatially Extended Dynamical Systems with Applications to Agent-Based Models

-DARPA DITTO (with BAE and Synopsys)
+DARPA DITTO (with BAE Systems and Synopsys)

 Fast Accurate Surrogate Implementation, Modeling, and Integrated Learning Environment (FACSIMILE)

-DARPA Gamebreaker (with BAE and UCSB)
+DARPA Gamebreaker (with BAE Systems and UCSB)